NoahSoto/discord-executive-order-tracker/README.md

 ```

-# Usage
+# Discord Usage

-Initialize the bot with exeuctive orders, and start the golang worker to check for new actions by running
+In Discord, to initialize the bot and start searching for executive orders, run the command:

 ```
 !orders
 ```

-Then once thats finished you can view previous orders by running
+You can view previous orders by running:

 ```
 !ls
 ```

-And finally you can retrieve the title, URL, and a brief NLTK based synopsis via
+Finally, you can retrieve the title, URL, and a brief NLTK-based synopsis with the command:

 ```
 !view [1-10]